Hoeman History, Family Crest & Coats of Arms

 Matill filia Hiweman was found in Wiltshire c.
 1248 and Hugeman de Assinton was listed in Suffolk in the 13th century.
 In Huntingdonshire, Willelmus filius Howman was registered there in the Hundredorum Rolls and later, William Hiweman was found in Wiltshire c.
 1248.
 Humphrey Huueman was found in Suffolk in 1277.

 Early History of the Hoeman family

-Another 134 words (10 lines of text) covering the years 1273, 1653, 1664, 1724 and 1777 are included under the topic Early Hoeman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hoeman research.
+Another 67 words (5 lines of text) covering the years 1273, 1653, 1518, 1585, 1664, 1724 and 1777 are included under the topic Early Hoeman History in all our PDF Extended History products and printed products wherever possible.

 Hoeman Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hoeman has appeared include Homan, Homans, Howman, Hoeman, Hownam and others.

 Early Notables of the Hoeman family (pre 1700)